Residue currents associated with weakly holomorphic functions: Bochner-Martinelli type residue currents

-\begin{proof} We first assume that $Z$ is smooth.
-We can take $F = f$, and in that case, this is the existence part of Theorem 1.1 in \cite{A1}, except for the fact that $U^f = \pi_* U^{\pi^* f}$ and $R^f = \pi_* R^{\pi^* f}$, which however easily follows by analytic continuation.
-To see that the definition of $R^f$ is independent of the choice of $F$, we see from the proof of Theorem 1.1 in \cite{A1} that acting on a test-form $\varphi$, then $\dbar |F|^{2\lambda} \wedge u . \varphi$ becomes, with a suitable resolution of singularities $\pi : \tilde{X} \to X$, a finite sum of terms of the kind
+Now, we assume that $Z$ is smooth.
+Then we can take $F = f$ and $h \equiv 1$, and in that case, the proposition is the existence part of Theorem 1.1 in \cite{A1}, except for the fact that $U^f = \pi_* U^{\pi^* f}$ and $R^f = \pi_* R^{\pi^* f}$, which however easily follows by analytic continuation.
+To see that the definition of $R^f$ is independent of the choice of $F$, we see from the proof of Theorem 1.1 in \cite{A1} that $\dbar |F|^{2\lambda} \wedge u$ acting on a test form $\varphi$ becomes, with a suitable resolution of singularities $\pi : \tilde{X} \to X$, a finite sum of terms of the kind